-A.1. - This code applies to devices used for the measurement of liquefied petroleum gas in the liquid state, whether such devices are installed in a permanent location or mounted on a vehicle.

-A.2.- Insofar as they are clearly appropriate, the requirements and provisions of the code may be applied to devices used for the measurement of other liquids that do not remain in a liquid state at atmospheric pressures and temperatures.
+- A.1.
+This code applies to devices used for the measurement of liquefied petroleum gas in the liquid state, whether such devices are installed in a permanent location or mounted on a vehicle. - A.2.- Insofar as they are clearly appropriate, the requirements and provisions of the code may be applied to devices used for the measurement of other liquids that do not remain in a liquid state at atmospheric pressures and temperatures. - A.3.
+See also Sec.
+1.14; General Code requirements.

 S.1.
-DESIGN OF INDICATING AND RECORDING ELEMENTS AND OF RECORDED REPRESENTATIONS.
+DESIGN OF INDICATING AND RECORDING ELEMENTS AND OF RECORDED REPRESENTATIONS

+S.1.1.
+PRIMARY ELEMENTS
-S.1.1.1.
-GENERAL. - A device shall be equipped with a primary indicating element and may also be equipped with a primary recording element.

-S.1.1.2.
-UNITS. - A device shall indicate, and record if the device is equipped to record, its deliveries in terms of gallons, quarts, pints, or binary-submultiple or decimal subdivisions of the gallon.

-S.1.1.3.
-VALUE OF SMALLEST UNIT. - The value of the smallest unit of indicated delivery, and recorded delivery if the device is equipped to record, shall not exceed the equivalent of

-- (a) one pint on retail devices, and - (b) one gallon on wholesale devices.

-S.1.1.4.
-ADVANCEMENT OF INDICATING AND RECORDING ELEMENTS. -Primary indicating and recording elements shall be susceptible of advancement only by the mechanical operation of the device.
-However, a device may be cleared by advancing its elements to zero, but only if

-- (a) the advancing movement, once started, cannot be stopped until zero is reached, or - (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position.
+- S.1.1.1.
+GENERAL.
+A device shall be equipped with a primary indicating element and may also be equipped with a primary recording element. - S.1.1.2.
+UNITS.
+A device shall indicate, and record if the device is equipped to record, its deliveries in terms of gallons, quarts, pints, or binary-submultiple or decimal subdivisions of the gallon. - S.1.1.3.
+VALUE OF SMALLEST UNIT.
+The value of the smallest unit of indicated delivery, and recorded delivery if the device is equipped to record, shall not exceed the equivalent of - (a) one pint on retail devices, and - (b) one gallon on wholesale devices. - S.1.1.4.
+ADVANCEMENT OF INDICATING AND RECORDING ELEMENTS. -Primary indicating and recording elements shall be susceptible of advancement only be the mechanical operation of the device.
+However, a device may be cleared by advancing its elements to zero, but only if - (a) the advancing movement, once started, cannot be stopped until zero is reached, or

-S.1.1.5.
-MONEY VALUES--MATHEMATICAL AGREEMENT. -Any digital money-value indication and any recorded money value on a computing-type device shall be in mathematical agreement with its associated quantity indication or representation to within one cent of money value; a motor-fuel device must be to the nearest one cent of money value (see Sec.
+- (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position. - S.1.1.5.
+MONEY VALUES-MATHEMATICAL AGREEMENT. -Any digital money-value indication and any recorded money value on a computing-type device shall be in mathematical agreement with its associated quantity indication or representation to within one cent of money value; a motor-fuel device must be to the nearest one cent of money value (see Sec.
 1.14, G-S.5.5.)
-(Amended 1984)

-S.1.1.6.
-PRINTED TICKET. - Any printed ticket issued by a device of the computing type on which there is printed the total computed price, shall have printed clearly thereon the total volume of the delivery in terms of gallons and the appropriate fraction of the gallon and the price per gallon.
+(Amended 1984) - S.1.1.6.
+PRINTED TICKET.
+Any printed ticket issued by a device of the computing type on which there is printed the total computed price, shall have printed clearly thereon the total volume of the delivery in terms of gallons and the appropriate fraction of the gallon and the price per gallon.
 (Added 1979)

-S.1.2.1.
-LENGTH. - Graduations shall be so varied in length that they may be conveniently read.

-S.1.2.2.
-WIDTH. - In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations, and the width of main graduations shall be not more than 50 percent greater than the width of subordinate graduations.
-Graduations shall in no case be less than 0.008 inch in width.

-S.1.2.3.
-CLEAR INTERVAL BETWEEN GRADUATIONS. - The clear interval shall be not less than 0.04 inch.
-If the graduations are not parallel, the measurement shall be made

-- (a) along the line of relative movement between the graduations and the end of the indicator or - (b) if the indicator is continuous, at the point of widest separation of the graduations.
+- S.1.2.1.
+LENGTH.
+Graduations shall be so varied in length that they may be conveniently read. - S.1.2.2.
+WIDTH.
+In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations, and the width of main graduations shall be not more than 50 percent greater than the width of subordinate graduations.
+Graduations shall in no case be less than 0.008 inch in width. - S.1.2.3.
+CLEAR INTERVAL BETWEEN GRADUATIONS.
+The clear interval shall be not less than 0.04 inch.
+If the graduations are not parallel, the measurement shall be made - (a) along the line of relative movement between the graduations and the end of the indicator or - (b) if the indicator is continuous, at the point of widest separation of the graduations.